Hierarchical Correlation Clustering and Tree Preserving Embedding: Hierarchical Correlation Clustering

-\begin{theorem} Single linkage, complete linkage and average linkage methods are invariant w.r.t. the shift of the pairwise dissimilarities by constant $\alpha$. \end{theorem}
+\begin{proposition} Single linkage, complete linkage and average linkage methods are invariant w.r.t. the shift of the pairwise dissimilarities by an arbitrary real number $\alpha$. \end{proposition}

-Therefore, we can still employ these methods even with possibly negative pairwise dissimilarities as shifting the pairwise dissimilarities (by a large enough constant) to make them non-negative does not change the solution.\footnote{ Some other criteria, e.g., the \emph{centroid}, the \emph{median} and the \emph{Ward} linkage compute a representative for each cluster and then compute the inter-cluster dissimilarities by the distances between the representatives.
-However, computing the representatives might not be straightforward for possibly negative pairwise dissimilarities, as these methods usually require features of the data objects.
-For this reason, we do not consider them in this work.}
+Thus, we can still use these methods even with possibly negative pairwise dissimilarities as shifting the pairwise dissimilarities (by a large enough constant) to make them non-negative does not change the solution.

-Clustering with both positive and negative dissimilarities is dealt with correlation clustering.
+However, clustering the data consisting of positive and negative dissimilarities is usually conducted by \emph{correlation clustering}.
 Thus, despite the applicability of single linkage, average linkage and complete linkage methods, we propose a novel hierarchical clustering consistent with the standard correlation clustering, called Hierarchical Correlation Clustering (HCC).
-As our experiments confirm, our method outperforms the other methods when applied to pairwise (dis)similarities with possibly negative values.
+This method is thus adapted to positive/negative pairwise (dis)similarities, and as our experiments confirm, it outperforms the other methods (i.e., SL, CL, and AL) when applied to such data.

-Let us assume the number of clusters in flat (standard) correlation clustering is $K$.
-Then, the cost function is written by \cite{ChehreghaniAISTATS12}